laravel-liberu/documentation/docs/frontend/route-mapper.md

 yarn add @liberu-ui/route-mapper
 ```

-(within Enso, remember to `cd` into the `client` folder before installing front-end assets)
+(within Liberu, remember to `cd` into the `client` folder before installing front-end assets)

-NOTE that as of version `1.0.8` this package need to be transpiled, so for an Enso project,
+NOTE that as of version `1.0.8` this package need to be transpiled, so for an Liberu project,
 you need to include it the `transpileDependencies` array within `vue.config.js`.

 ## Contributions

 are welcome.
 Pull requests are great, but issues are good too.

-Thank you to all the people who already contributed to Enso!
+Thank you to all the people who already contributed to Liberu!

 ## License